 If you look at our catalog, you'll find a variety of nonfiction outside the true crime genre.
 To date (Spring 2020), we've been taking on quite a few image-heavy nonfiction projects.
 Sales, memoirs, music industry projects, coffee table books.
 Does that mean your nonfiction project has to look like that?
 No. What we do want you to see is that we're open to a variety of projects.
 If you think it's a good fit, submit.

 For Fiction Authors

 Not surprisingly, we also like fiction.
 We started out as a horror press, and we still have many of those titles under contract.
 We're interested in a variety of genres, though not everything.
-Science-fiction, mystery, thriller, horror, some light fantasy, general fiction, all of those are a good fit for us.
+Mystery, thriller, horror, general fiction, all of those are a good fit for us.
 High fantasy may be a tough sell, unless it's something accessible (think Guy Gavriel Kay).
 And if you're a romance author, you may need to find a different home.
 We honestly wouldn't know what to do with it.
 If you can't tell if your book fits in with this list, contact us and ask.
 Depending on the project, we're open to quite a bit.

 Our Approach to Publishing